Non-binding City Policy

 5. Investigate the potential for using the City's groundwater system and wastewater treatment plant for district heating and cooling.

 j.
-Policy #9 shall be: Waste
+Policy #9 shall be: Waste Reduction and Recycling

 The City shall promote energy-saving activities such as: 1) reduced use of excess materials, such as packaging; 2) recovery of materials from the waste stream for direct reuse and remanufacture into new products; 3) recycling; and 4) purchase of products made from recycled materials.